njaurigue/cse15l-lab-reports/lab-report-2-week-4.md

 [imageName](link)
 ```

 If there were additional text between the closing bracket, `]`, and the opening parentheses, `(`, then the text within the parentheses should not be included in the output.
-For example, for [*test-file5.md*](https://github.com/njaurigue/markdown-parse/blob/main/test-file5.md), the expected output would be an empty array.
+For instance, with [*test-file5.md*](https://github.com/njaurigue/markdown-parse/blob/main/test-file5.md), the expected output would be an empty array.

 **test-file5.md:**
 ```